Commodity Trading: 10 Golden Rules You Should Follow

 6. Avoid Guidance from Multiple Advisors

-7. Only Trade with Your Own Funds
+7. Only Trade with Your Funds

 8. Avoid Being Over Expressive

 Do not openly discuss your trading position.
 Some might give you the right advice, while some might confuse you.
-Take your decision based on your own judgment.
+Take your decision based on your judgment.

 9. Do not Enter/Exit Trade-in Panic